Video Text Messaging in 2016 Presidential Campaigns

 Use of MMS Messaging

-Hillary used MMS sparingly throughout the campaign.
-Hillary’s MMS messages were all images and animated .gifs.
-Hillary’s image content depicted key moments and wins throughout her campaign.
+The democratic candidate used MMS sparingly throughout the campaign.
+Her MMS messages were all images and animated .gifs.
+The image content of the MMS depicted key moments and wins throughout her campaign.

-When Hilary asked for a donation amount, she was typically asking for $1 within the text message.
+When she asked for a donation amount, she was typically asking for $1 within the text message.

 Use of MMS Messaging

-Approaching election day, Trump sent an MMS message almost every day.
+Approaching election day, the republican candidate sent an MMS message almost every day.
 He was the first US presidential candidate to use MMS with a video.
-His videos were of him (and Ivanka once) speaking directly to his voters for 25 seconds urging them to donate and vote.
+His videos were of him (and his daughter once) speaking directly to his voters for 25 seconds urging them to donate and vote.

-When Trump asked for a donation amount, he was typically asking for $25 or more within the text message.
+When he asked for a donation amount, he was typically asking for $25 or more within the text message.

-Donald Trump did not personalize the content text messages as often as Hillary Clinton did but he did do it occasionally.
+He did not personalize the content text messages as often as his opponent did but he did do it occasionally.